 During preliminary contacts, the company provides basic information on its operating activities, business model, commercial and financial status, and valuation.
 The purpose is to identify at an early stage any non-compliance or important issues that must be addressed before the company can be listed.
 If it is determined that the company does not meet the listing requirements, it is informed of this.
 At this meeting we usually discuss timelines and specific listing requirements.

-Preparation of due diligence report and listing memorandum
+Preparation of a company review and listing memorandum

 A report is the result of Spotlight's completion of the reviewing the company.
 The listing memorandum or prospectus is reviewed by Spotlight and is a part of the report.